Specialization of Difference Equations and High Frobenius Powers: The Transformal Herbrand Function

 Now choose an element $t\in K$ with $vt=\gamma$ and let $g\left(x\right)=f\left(t^{-1}x\right)$.
 Replacing $\gamma\mathcal{O}$ by $\mathcal{O}$ and $f\left(x\right)$ by $g\left(x\right)$ we are back in precisely the same situation; so now $fx$ has coefficients in the valuation ring, the constant term is equal to $1$, and there is some $0<\nu\in\mathbf{N}\left[\sigma\right]$ such that the valuation of the coefficient of $x^{\nu}$ is zero.
 Since $k$ is a model of $\ACFA$ there is an element $a\in\mathcal{O}$ with $vfa>0$, so $vfa$ exceeds the generic value of $f$ on the ball.
 If $fa=0$ then we are done; otherwise let $\gamma$ be the maximal singular point of the transformal Herbrand function of $f$ above $a$.
 Then $\gamma>0$, and the closed ball of valuative radius of $\gamma$ around $a$ will do.

 In this way we find a sequence $b_{0}\supset b_{1}\ldots\supset b_{n}\supset\ldots$ of closed balls such that the transformal Herbrand function of $f$ above each of them is strictly increasing.
 Since $K$ is spherically complete there is an element $a$ in the intersection.
 First assume that the valuative radii of the $b_{n}$ are unbounded; then the transformal Herbrand function of $f$ above the point $a$ agrees is of the form $\beta_{\nu}+\nu\cdot\gamma$ for large enough $\gamma$ and some $0<\nu\in\mathbf{N}\left[\sigma\right]$; so $vfb_{n}\to\infty$, hence $fa=0$ by continuity.
-Otherwise find the maximal singular point $\lambda$ of the transformal Herbrand function of $f$ above $a$; so $\lambda$ exceeds the valuative radius of each $b_{n}$, hence we find a closed ball $b_{\omega}$ inside the intersection whose transformal Herbrand function is strictly increasing.
+Otherwise find the maximal singular point \footnote{i.e the point where the slope changes} $\lambda$ of the transformal Herbrand function of $f$ above $a$; so $\lambda$ exceeds the valuative radius of each $b_{n}$, hence we find a closed ball $b_{\omega}$ inside the intersection whose transformal Herbrand function is strictly increasing.
 Continuing in this manner into the transfinite, we conclude. \end{proof}